 At the beginning of a new year, the invoicing period that contains the settlement from the delivery days at the turn of the year is split into two and two invoices are issued for that period: one with the settlement from the delivery days that fall on the old year's side and another one with the settlement from the delivery days that fall on the new year's side.
-The weekly fee will only be included in one of the invoices.
+The weekly fee will be divided respectively into the two invoices.
 Both invoices are issued on the same day and debited or credited according to the same schedule.